ERP Consultant Salary

 Popular Employer Salaries for ERP Consultant

-A few other companies with smaller-than-average paychecks include Grant Thornton Llp ($67K), TATA CONSULTANCY SERVICES LIMITED ($69K), and InfoSys Limited ($77K).
+A few other companies with smaller-than-average paychecks include TATA CONSULTANCY SERVICES LIMITED ($69K), CGI Group Inc. ($71K), and InfoSys Limited ($78K).

 Popular Skills for ERP Consultant

 ERP Consultants seem to wield many skills on the job.
-Most notably, skills in Oracle 12i, PL/SQL, Oracle eBusiness Suite, and PeopleSoft are correlated to pay that is above average, with boosts between 13 percent and 19 percent.
-Skills that pay less than market rate include Microsoft Dynamics GP and Business Analysis.
-The majority of those who know Business Analysis also know Oracle Applications.
+Most notably, facility with PL/SQL, Oracle 12i, and Oracle eBusiness Suite are correlated to pay that is significantly above average, leading to increases of 27 percent, 21 percent, and 12 percent, respectively.
+At the other end of the pay range are skills like Microsoft Dynamics GP and Business Analysis.
+Those proficient in Business Analysis are, more often than not, also skilled in Oracle Applications.